oshifty/oshifty.github.io/content/posts/3-vision-repo.md

 ## 💡 Thinking Outside the Drawing Board

 Instead of going back to the drawing board 🎨 and inventing a new protocol out of real-world context, we decided it's best to try out ideas early.
 This way, we spend less time on speccing non-feasible ideas 🚫💡.
-That's where the **vision repo** comes in!
+That's where the [**oshifty/vision**](https://github.com/oshifty/vision) repo comes in!
 It's our virtual playground 🛝 for show technology, simulating both communication between different end devices (hosts) and internal device communication (between microprocessors and peripherals).

 ## 🧰 Our Tech Toolbox